 When attracting new talent and especially millennials, having a stellar travel policy supported by a user-friendly platform makes you stand out in the endless sea of job openings.

-A recent research conducted by Mezi on business travellers shows that many companies fail to meet their employees expectations during business trips.
+Recent research conducted by Mezi on business travelers shows that many companies fail to meet their employee’s expectations during business trips.

 It’s exactly because other same-sized companies don’t think about corporate travel, that you can jump in and create an amazing employee benefit.